The site commenced late in 2000 and

 of the things I have taken great pride in during the

-past 30 months or so has been to provide the results
+past 3 years and more has been to provide the results

 and pictures extremely quickly, sometimes with most

 of the coverage completed before the last person has

 finished.
 It is still a little frustrating therefore

 that some event promoters do not either send me the